samhallam03/movie-search/README.md

 # movie-search

 Movie Search allows you to search for any movie available on [OMDb API](http://www.omdbapi.com/).
 It lists available information, for example the plot or the film ratings from different reviewers.
+You can also search for TV shows, however the information may not be formatted properly which it will be in the future.

 # Setup